 What's the difference between DSL and cable?
-Learn about how DSL stacks up against cable.
+Learn about how DSL stacks up against cable, or DSL vs cable Internet.
 Get a comparison of two leading Internet service options and see how it can help your family stay connected.

 What is DSL?